How to Build a DIY Compost Bin For Rich Amendments

 Ensure the space is not up against a wall, which can create water pockets.
 Then, if you’re not using repurposed pallets, cut your wooden slats into the appropriate measurements.
 Thankfully, this design is pretty simple, and once you know how to build one bay wall, you know how to build the rest.

 The basic design is a sandwich of two 2x4s and two 2x6s on the ends, which hold five 1x6s.
 Then drill two screws through each of the slats.
-When all your panels are built, set them up next to one another, and attach them with a stack of equally sized 1×6 boards to completely enclose the back of the bay set.
+When all your panels are built, set them up next to one another and attach them with a stack of equally sized 1×6 boards to completely enclose the back of the bay set.

 Make your front panel holder by using two 2x2s to create a channel where you can drop in your front slats.
-Use a 1-inch spacer to set the 2x2s wide enough apart.
+Use a one-inch spacer to set the 2x2s wide enough apart.
 Then clamp everything down and drill in your 2x2s.

 Then drop in your front slats, and you’re done!